dustinpfister/blog_posts/_posts/threejs-materials.md

 ## 7 - Blending options

-I covered one demo of the blending option in the above section in which I go over many of the features of the main material class.
+I covered one demo of the blending option in the above section in which I go over many of the features of the main base material class from which all other materials extend.
 However I would say that the blending option does very much deserve a section of its own.
-So I will at least start this section to say the least, and then expand more with additional future edits as I look into this subject about threejs materials more so.
+So I will at least start this section to say the least, and then expand more with additional future edits as I look into this subject about threejs materials more.

 ### 7.1 - No Blending compared to default normal blending

 I have all ready covered one demo of the no blending value for the blending option.
 However there are some things that I should do different in this section of blending in depth.
-To start oput this section I am once again going to go with a demo that makes use of the no blending option over that of the default blending mode which is normal blending.
+To start out this section I am once again going to go with a demo that makes use of the no blending option over that of the default blending mode which is normal blending.
 However this time I am going to have two objects with two materials to have something to compare to.

-Also I am doing something out of the usual when it comes to rendering in this example and will also be doing so for the rest of these demos.
-The thing that I am doing different here is that I am using a canvas element that I draw to with the plain old 2d drawing content as the element that I am appending to my hard coded HTML.
+Also I am doing something out of the usual when it comes to rendering in this example which is that I am using a canvas element that I draw to with the plain old 2d drawing content as the element that I am appending to my hard coded HTML.
 I am then drawing to this plain old 2d canvas with the drawImage method of the 2d canvas and I am passing the canvas of the webgl renderer as the image to draw with.
 This then allows me to use the 2d drawing context to draw a background that will show up when the canvas of the webgl renderer is transparent.

 ```js
 //-------- ----------